j1mmie/minecraft-ondemand/minecraft-ecsfargate-watchdog/README.md

 # Minecraft ECS Fargate Watchdog
+From jimmie:

+I've changed the Watchdog to work with the [Watchpup Minecraft plugin for Fabric](https://github.com/j1mmie/minecraft-watchpup-fabric).
+This allows the watchdog to be more agnostic about Java vs Bedrock, and it's more reliable because it doesn't resort to spoofing the client or other weird stuff.

+Bellow is the old documentation:

+# Old docs

 This document is a work in progress but is meant to document the container, its changes, and testing methods

 ## Changelog